EBIvariation/eva-sub-cli/README.md

 ## Leveraging Nextflow to parallelize the validation process

-When running natively (i.e. not using docker), eva-sub-cli will use nextflow to run all the validation steps.
-When no options are provided nextflow will run as many tasks as there are available CPU on the machine executing it.
-To modify how many tasks can start and how nextflow will process each one, you can provide a nextflow configuration file in several ways:
+When running natively (i.e. not using Docker), eva-sub-cli will use a workflow management system called Nextflow to run all the validation steps.
+When no options are provided, Nextflow will run as many tasks as there are available CPUs on the machine executing it.
+To modify how many tasks can start and how Nextflow will process each one, you can provide a Nextflow configuration file in several ways.

 From the command line you can use `--nextflow_config <path>` to specify the nextflow config file you want to apply.
 The configuration can also be picked up from other places directly by nextflow.
 Please refer to [the nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more details.

 ### Basic nextflow configuration.

 There are many options to configure nextflow so we will not provide them all.
-Please refer to [the documentation](https://www.nextflow.io/docs/latest/reference/config.html) for advanced feature
+Please refer to [the documentation](https://www.nextflow.io/docs/latest/reference/config.html) for advanced features.
 Below is a very basic nextflow configuration file that will request 2 cpus for each process, essentially limiting the number of process to half the number of available CPUs
 ```
 process {